ricsanfre/pi-cluster/docs/_docs/backup.md

   Since for the backup and restore is using standard Kubernetes API, Velero can be used as a tool for migrating the configuration from one kubernetes cluster to another having a differnet kubernetes flavor.
 From K3S to K8S for example.

   Velero can be intregrated with different storage backends, including Cloud Service Provider Storage services (AWS S3, Google Cloud Storage, Microsoft Azure Blob Storage, etc).
-It also supports opensource S3 [Minio](https://min.io).
+It also supports S3-compatible servers like [RustFS](https://github.com/rustfs/rustfs).

   Since Velero is a most generic way to backup any Kubernetes cluster (not just K3S) it will be used to implement my cluster K3S backup.